DLPietro/customer-intelligence-banking-dataset/README.md

 # 📊 Dataset Source

-> _This project uses publicly available data from [Ahsan Habib - Banking-Dataset](https://github.com/ahsan084/Banking-Dataset); The dataset was adapted for educational and analytical demonstration purposes, all transformations, SQL schema, and queries are original work created for this project._
+> _This project uses publicly available data from [Ahsan Habib - Banking-Dataset](https://github.com/ahsan084/Banking-Dataset); All database transformations, SQL schema, and queries are original work based on this database._

 ---